Know Our Heritage

 Arts & Culture

-As we have read in previous editions of Know Our Heritage, the number of African Americans in Cleveland swelled during the first decades of the twentieth century, as blacks moved from the rural south to the industrial north seeking greater opportunities.
-One of the most well-known African Americans in Cleveland during this time period was Charles W. Chesnutt.
-Born in Cleveland on June 20, 1858, Chesnutt was the son of two free African Americans who had moved north from Fayetteville, North Carolina.
+As we have read in previous editions of Know Our Heritage, the number of African-Americans in Cleveland swelled during the first decades of the twentieth century, as African-Americans moved from the rural south to the industrial north seeking greater opportunities.
+One of the most well-known African-Americans in Cleveland during this time period was Charles W. Chesnutt.
+Born in Cleveland on June 20, 1858, Chesnutt was the son of two free African-Americans who had moved north from Fayetteville, North Carolina.
 After the Civil War, his family moved back to Fayetteville, where his father opened a grocery store.
-Chestnutt attended the Freedmen's Bureau School, and then he taught first in Charlotte and later at the State Colored Normal School in Fayetteville.
+Chestnutt attended the Freedmen’s Bureau School, and then he taught first in Charlotte and later at the State Colored Normal School in Fayetteville.

 Discouraged by Reconstruction and increasing segregation in the south, Chesnutt returned to Cleveland in 1883 with his wife and family.
 In Cleveland, he passed the state bar examination and established a court reporting firm.
 Chesnutt also established himself as a writer.
 His first short story was published in the Atlantic Monthly in 1887, the first story by a black author to appear in that publication.
 After being published in other magazines, Chesnutt’s collection of short stories, The Conjure Woman, was published by Houghton Mifflin in 1899.
 A second short story collection was followed by a novel, The House Behind the Cedars, in 1900.
 Chesnutt’s grandmothers were of mixed race and his grandfathers were likely white.
 Chestnutt himself could have passed as white, but never chose to do so.
 His writing presented a realistic depiction of the African-American experience in the south and centered on themes of identity and racial inequality.
 Chesnutt gained great wealth from his stenography business, but was never able to write full time.
 He lived at 64 Brenton (later 2212 E. 73rd Street) from the 1880s until 1904, when he purchased a larger home at 9719 Lamont (demolished for the Charles Orr School after Chesnutt’s death in 1932).
 He supported the local branch of the National Association for the Advancement of Colored People.
 Although he was overshadowed by the work of the Harlem Renaissance in the 1920s, he is seen today as a major figure in African-American literature.